-CCTV systems are everywhere in commercial security — you’ve probably seen “CCTV Surveillance in Use” signs everywhere from your bank to the even local coffee shop.
+CCTV systems are everywhere in commercial security — you’ve probably seen “CCTV Surveillance in Use” signs everywhere, from your bank to the local coffee shop.
 But what does CCTV mean, and how does it work?

 CCTV cameras are a staple in crime prevention because they help ward off criminals, monitor building premises, and record valuable footage of events.
-Whether you’re looking to reduce theft and loitering in your business or provide a safe haven for your residents, it is important to know the basics about video surveillance CCTV systems.
+Whether you’re looking to reduce theft and loitering in your business or provide a haven for your residents, it is essential to know the basics of video surveillance CCTV systems.

 What Is CCTV?

-CCTV cameras are used for security monitoring and surveillance in any type of facility.
-CCTV stands for Closed-Circuit Television, because CCTV systems transmit video footage over a single channel, essentially creating a closed circuit.
-This means CCTV footage is displayed on a limited number of personal monitors and screens, not publicly broadcasted.
+CCTV cameras are used for security monitoring and surveillance in any facility.
+CCTV stands for Closed-Circuit Television because security camera systems transmit video footage over a single channel, creating a closed circuit.
+This means CCTV footage is displayed on limited personal monitors and screens, not publicly broadcasted.

 How Does CCTV Work?